MaillPierre/ResearchTeamProjectFinder/README.md

       - they are not linked to any open source repository
       - they are not linked to any known person
       - they are not linked to any known organization Attempt to make the number of git user tend to one per person per website

-Phase 4
+Optional:
   - Github & GitLab
     - [ ] Retrieve repositories linked to known organizations
     - [ ] Retrieve repositories mentioning known organizations

-Optional:
   - HAL
     - [ ] Scan papers abstract in search for repositories URLs
   - CrossRef
     - [ ] Scan papers abstract in search for repositories URLs
+  - paper with code
   - General
     - [ ] multithreading of independant treatments